gthvn1/nvim/README.md

 - To setup packer and close once all operations are completed you can:
     - `nvim --headless -c 'autocmd User PackerComplete quitall' -c 'PackerSync'`
+- We modify *plugins.lua* to be a Lua module.
+It is a common approach in Lua to create a dictionnary *M* for [module](http://lua-users.org/wiki/ModuleDefinition).
+  It is simple, relies on no external code, avoids global and has few pitfalls.

 ## Cleanup